Fever in Adults (cont.)

 IN THIS ARTICLE

 Illnesses caused by viruses are among the most frequent causes of fever in adults.
-Symptoms can include a runny nose, sore throat, cough, hoarseness, and muscle aches.
+Common symptoms can include a runny nose, sore throat, cough, hoarseness, and muscle aches.
 Viruses also may cause diarrhea, vomiting, or an upset stomach.

 For the most part, these viral illnesses will improve simply with time.
 Antibiotics will not treat a viral infection.
 Symptoms can be treated using decongestants and anti-fever medications bought over the counter.
 If diarrhea or vomiting occurs, then the person needs to be encouraged to drink fluids.
 Gatorade or sports drinks will help replace lost electrolytes.
 If fluids are not staying down, then medical care should be sought.
 Viral illnesses can last as long as one to two weeks.